 A corporate footprint puts credibility behind the communication.

 Communication, based on a corporate footprint, can substantiate a new or existing sustainability program or initiative, inform investors of potential risks, and communicate progress toward your goals.

-Corporate footprints also support goal setting, such as setting a Science-Based Target.
+Corporate footprints also support goal setting, such as setting Science-Based Targets.